sebsciarra/HugoWebsite/content/technical_content/MLE_EM_algorithms/index.md

   </div>
 </div>

 Although maximum likelihood estimates can be identified by creating likelihood distributions, this method is not efficient.
 Under many circumstances, creating such distributions is computationally demanding when a large range of parameter values must be considered.
-Even more important, however, many situations arise where many parameter values are estimated, and plotting in an *n*-dimensional space becomes very difficult when $n > 3$, and virtually impossible when $n > 5$.
-Thus, a more efficient method is needed to find maximum likelihood estimates.
+Even more important, many situations arise where many parameters are estimated, and this can make plotting the likelihood distribution impossible.
+As an example, if a researcher wants to estimate six parameters and plot the likelihood distribution, then six dimensions would have to be represented on a 2D plot, which is a nearly impossible task.
+Thus, a more efficient method is needed to find maximum likelihood estimates that does not rely on plotting.

 # Using Maximum Likelihood Estimation to Find the Most Likely Set of Parameter Values

-Maximum likelihood estimation uses calculus to find a peak on the likelihood distribution.
+Maximum likelihood estimation identifies maximum likelihood estimates by using calculus to find a peak on the likelihood distribution.
 In mathematical parlance, maximum likelihood estimation solves for the parameter value where the derivative (i.e., rate of change) is zero.
-Assuming the likelihood only has one peak (i.e., it is convex), then the parameter value at the zero-derivative point is the maximum likelihood value.
-In mathematical notation, then, the maximum likelihood estimate, $\theta_{MLE}$, is the value of $\theta$ that maximizes the likelihood of the data such that
+Assuming the likelihood only has one peak (i.e., it is convex), then the parameter value at the zero-derivative point will have the highest likelihood and will, therefore, be the maximum likelihood estimate.
+In mathematical notation, then, the maximum likelihood estimate, $\theta_{MLE}$, is the value of $\theta$ that maximizes the likelihood function

 $$
 \begin{align}